Zionism: Zionism as settler colonialism

-Beyond characterizing it as a colonial movement, Zionism has been more recently described as a form of settler colonialism, with scholarly proponents of this paradigm including Edward Said, Rashid Khalidi, Noam Chomsky, Ilan Pappe, Fayez Sayegh, Maxime Rodinson, George Jabbour, Ibrahim Abu-Lughod, Baha Abu-Laban, Jamil Hilal, Rosemary Sayigh and Nur Masalha.
+Beyond characterizing it as a colonial movement, scholars have described Zionism as a case of settler colonialism, which is a form of colonialism in which settlers exercise colonial rule over a land and its indigenous peoples, transforming the land and replacing or assimilating its population with or into the society of the settlers.

-The settler colonial framework on the conflict emerged in the 1960s during the decolonization of Africa and the Middle East, and re-emerged in Israeli academia in the 1990s led by Israeli and Palestinian scholars, who challenged some of Israel's foundational myths.
+The theoretical framework of settler colonialism, as well as its application to the case of Zionism and Palestine, emerged in the 1960s during the decolonization of Africa and the Middle East, and re-emerged in Israeli academia in the 1990s led by Israeli and Palestinian scholars surrounding the New Historians, who challenged some of Israel's foundational narratives.
 (Note: "The settler colonial paradigm, linked to Israeli critical sociology, post-Zionism, and postcolonialism, reemerged following changes in the political landscape from the mid-1990s that reframed the history of the Nakba as enduring, challenged the Jewish definition of the state, and legitimated Palestinians as agents of history.
 Palestinian scholars in Israel lead the paradigm's reformulation.Sabbagh-Khoury 2022) It built on the work of Patrick Wolfe, an influential theorist of settler colonial studies who has defined settler colonialism as an ongoing "structure, not an event" aimed at replacing a native population rather than exploiting it.

+The portrayal of Zionism as settler colonialism is strongly rejected by most Zionists and Israeli Jews, and is perceived either as an attack on the legitimacy of Israel, a form of antisemitism, or historically inaccurate.
+Some argue Zionism does not fit traditional colonial frameworks, viewing the Jews that migrated to Palestine as indigenous to it and therefore viewing Jewish migration to Palestine as an act of repatriation and the establishment of a Jewish state there as an act of national self-determination.
+Others cite the lack of a mother state and imperial direction.

+Palestinian experiences of Zionism

+Many Palestinians have argued that Zionism and its political violence are inseparable from the Nakba, the ethnic cleansing of Palestinians in and around 1948, and the ongoing conditions created by the Nakba, including instances of apartheid, occupation, and genocide.